Kilohana: The Writing Center

 - evaluating effectiveness of word choice

-Peer tutors do not provide proof-reading or other editing services; instead they help students develop their own voices as writers and their own drafting and revision strategies, ideally over a number of tutoring sessions throughout the semester.
+Peer staff do not provide proof-reading or other editing services.
+Instead, they help students develop their own voices as writers and drafting and revision strategies.
+Ideally this transition occurs over a number of sessions throughout the semester.

 Kilohana Writing Center Schedule